 You might be surprised to know that the glass resealable jars that pasta sauce, salsa, and other food products are packaged in in the USA can easily be resold.
-The pasta sauce you bought for $2.50, might be in a jar worth $2 when the label is removed and the lid has a coat of paint applied.
+The jar containing pasta sauce purchased for for $2.50, may sell for $2 when the label is removed and the lid has a coat of paint applied.

-Once paired with a plain black, white, or metal-finish lid, I price these jars for a dollar or two, or use them as packaging collections of small objects I was reselling in my booth (such as small toys, pen nibs, buttons, etc)
+Once paired with a plain black, white, or metal-finish lid, I price these jars for a dollar or two, or use them as packaging collections of small objects I’m reselling in my booth (such as small toys, pen nibs, buttons, sea glass, etc)